Smartphone Users Statistics 2026 (Global Usage Data)

 Let’s review some critical statistics about mobile traffic.

-According to Oberlo, Over the past decade, the proportion of global web traffic on mobile phones has significantly increased.
-As of June 2023, mobile phones accounted for 51.52% of all web traffic, with the average percentage for 2023 so far being 56.86%.
+According to Oberlo, the proportion of global web traffic on mobile devices has significantly increased over the past decade.
+As of June 2023, mobile phone usage statistics worldwide accounted for 51.52% of all web traffic, with the average percentage for 2023 so far being 56.86%.

 Looking back to 2012, we’ll see that this figure was only 10.88%.
 However, just five years later, in 2017, the mobile traffic had increased to 54.09%.
 Here are some more insights into it.